"What is my startup valuation?"

 The book value refers to the net worth of the company i.e. the tangible assets of the box i.e. the “hard parts” of the box.

-The Book Value Method is particularly irrelevant for startups as it is focused on the “tangible” value of the company, while most startups focus on intangible assets: RD (for a biotech startup), user base and software development (for a Web startup), etc. To read more about the Book Value method, click here
+The Book Value Method is particularly irrelevant for startups as it is focused on the “tangible” value of the company, while most startups focus on intangible assets: R&D (for a biotech startup), user base and software development (for a software startup), etc. To read more about the Book Value method, click here

 6. Value your startup with the Liquidation Value Method

-Rarely good from a seller perspective, the liquidation value is, as implied by its name, the valuation you apply to a company when it is going out of business.
+Rarely good from a seller perspective, the liquidation value implies that your company is going out of business.

 Things that count for a liquidation value estimation are all the tangible assets: Real Estate, Equipment, Inventory… Everything you can find a buyer for in a short span of time.
 The mindset is: if I sell whatever the company can in less than two months, how much money does that make?
 All the intangibles, on the other hand, are considered worthless in a liquidation process (the underlying assumption is that if it was worth something, it would have already been sold at the time you enter in liquidation): patents, copyright, and any other intellectual property.

 Practically, the liquidation value is the sum of the scrap value of all the tangible assets of the company.